 In his community, Brad is a high school Science Olympiad coach focused on increasing youth interest in STEM, and a coach for elementary and middle school youth soccer and basketball programs.
 In addition, he serves as an advisory board member for the University of Maryland, Baltimore County, and the George Mason University Volgenau School of Engineering.

-Brad holds a bachelor’s in information systems from the University of Maryland, Baltimore County, and a master’s in information systems and technology from Johns Hopkins University.
+Brad earned a B.S. from the University of Maryland, Baltimore County, and an M.S. from Johns Hopkins University.